The Gist

 We will see best practice organizations achieve less than 30 days in A/R; we will see initial denials shrink to less than 1 percent of total claims due to predictive ML that fixes claims that would have been denied before they even go to the clearinghouse.

 We will see all of these things because of category-changing technology that will take the place of the current technologies that merely augment current practices and instead will be the backbone of our revenue cycle operations.
 Fundamentally moving these metrics to meaningfully improve margin is going to require a new technology and approach that shifts how we work.
-Unified Automation delivers the advanced technology and the comprehensive approach.
+The AKASA platform delivers the advanced technology and the comprehensive approach needed to make this all happen.

 These are exciting, needed changes that are coming to healthcare organizations of every size.
 The organizations that will benefit the most are those that embrace these changes and begin planning and reorienting their department structures early on.
-By starting to deploy machine learning-based solutions to discrete, core revenue cycle functions and then expanding automation throughout the entire revenue cycle, leaders can set themselves and their organizations up for a successful transition to becoming an automation-driven department.
-Unified Automation that observes health system staff, learns how to do their workflows, and autonomously performs complex tasks in an integrated way is the most effective way to accomplish these changes in the short and long term.
+By starting to deploy GenAI-based solutions to discrete, core revenue cycle functions and then expanding that technology throughout the entire revenue cycle, leaders can set themselves and their organizations up for a successful transition to becoming am AI-driven department.
+The AKASA platform is trained on your specific EHR data, allowing it to streamline RCM tasks with extreme accuracy.
+And if anything ever goes wrong, our in-house team of RCM experts is there to help.

 At AKASA, we believe every dollar spent on healthcare matters, because healthcare matters to everyone.
-We also believe that machine-learning-enabled automation can fundamentally shift revenue cycle operations in a manner that significantly lowers the cost to collect and enables health systems to be better stewards of the healthcare dollar.
+We also believe that advanced GenAI-powered RCM technology can fundamentally shift revenue cycle operations in a manner that significantly lowers the cost to collect and enables health systems to be better stewards of the healthcare dollar.
+And we're here to help.